- Chart

 Core Business Areas

-- Loyalty Program (Rapid Rewards): The Rapid Rewards program is a key component of Southwest's customer retention strategy, offering points for flights and partner activities that can be redeemed for free flights.
+- Loyalty Program (Rapid Rewards): The Rapid Rewards program is a critical component of their customer retention strategy, offering members points for flights, companion passes, and other benefits.

 Leadership and Structure